xying21/docsite/docs/tools/intro.md

 	ckb-sdk is a collection of libraries that allow interactions with local or remote CKB nodes through the use of JSON-RPC.
 The SDK uses the NewCkbApi API to support the **CKB**, **CKB indexer** and **Mercury** module starting from 0.43.1 version.

+	Function:

+	- Wallet management
+	- Account management
+	- Cryptocurrency management
+	- Communication with CKB networks
+	- Token management

 - Lumos

 	Lumos is an open-source framework that was developed by the Nervos Developer Tools team, for building Nervos CKB DApps, designed to simplify dApp development  on Nervos CKB.
+For more information, refer to [this link](https://xying21.github.io/lumos_doc/docs/preparation/setupsystem/)

 - Polyjuice